Juliet Starrett is the co-founder and CEO of MobilityWOD and San Francisco CrossFit.

 Hell-bent on creating an environment where she could be free to treat and teach individuals in a way they deserved, Theresa broke free from the shackles of traditional physical therapy in early 2013.
 Through her practice and Mobility WOD seminars, she is now unleashing her passion for movement and life on those who are willing to listen.

 Before earning her doctorate, Theresa served as an Engineer Officer in the United States Marine Corps and played Division 1 and professional softball.
 Throughout her tactical and athletic career, she always felt there was a significant disconnect between strength and conditioning, medicine, and teaching proper movement.
 As an athlete, coach, and DPT, she has found ways to re-connect that trinity for her clients.

 Danny Matta is a Coach, Physical Therapist and educator.
 He is the founder of Athletes’ Potential, a Physical Therapy and Human Performance practice specializing in working with CrossFit and endurance athletes based out of Atlanta, Georgia.

 Danny received his Doctorate of Physical Therapy from Baylor University in 2010.
-He is a board certified Orthopedic Clinical Specialist (OCS), Certified Strength and Conditioning Specialist (CSCS) and is a leader in the field of Performance Dry Needling for CrossFit athletes.
+He is a board certified Orthopedic Clinical Specialist (OCS), Certified Strength and Conditioning Specialist (CSCS) and is a leader in the field of Performance Dry Needling for CrossFit and tactical athletes.

 Kelly Starrett’s revolutionary approach to resolving pain and improving performance has changed the way Danny has practiced since 2011.
-His passion for Movement and Mobility is infectious and he has the unique ability to take complex concepts and break the down to be easily understood by everyone.
+His passion for Movement and Mobility is infectious and he has the unique ability to take complex concepts and break them down to be easily understood by everyone.

 In his free time Danny enjoys spending time with his wife Ashley, son Jack and daughter Maggie.
 He also enjoys CrossFit, surfing, paddle boarding, pick up basketball games and going to Braves games.